 It is important for a truck driver, fleet manager, or fleet admin to understand the importance of correctly managing UDR.
-For example, if you are pulled over during a roadside inspection or any audit upload to the FMCSA, all UDR segments during the audit timeframe, that have not been “accepted” by the entire Carrier Fleet of Drivers, will be uploaded to the FMCSA officer during any audit.
-That means each and every single record from every driver in the entire fleet will be sent to the FMCSA auditor.
+For example, if you are pulled over during a roadside inspection or during any audit upload to the FMCSA, all UDR segments of the vehicle in question during the audit timeframe, that have not been “accepted” by the entire Carrier Fleet of Drivers, will be uploaded to the FMCSA officer during any audit.
+That means each and every single record from every driver in the entire fleet associated with the vehicle being inspected will be sent to the FMCSA auditor.
 It gives the auditor an overall glimpse of all records being accounted for by the Carrier.
 If you have unassigned records, especially Driving records, this can cause a problem during your audit.
 That tells the auditor there are drivers with missing driving time and their logs are not accurately reflecting their drive time.
 UDRs can put unwanted attention on the Carrier and cause an additional future audit if records to verify records are being assigned and accepted by its drivers.

 2 Types of UDRs